IvanHanloth/Easy-Send/README-en.md

 ## Update log

+**V3.4.2（updated on 2024/5/25）**

+- [Fix] the issue of inserting into database when qiniu callbacking
+- [Fix] the issue of status examine state change in admin panel

 **V3.4.2（updated on 2024/5/5）**

 - [Optimization] Change the translation api from remote server to client and improve the loading speed